You must be signed in to read the rest of this article.

 Injury: Because children under 6 years old may be at higher risk for dental trauma, parents need to be informed on what to do if an injury occurs and how to manage these injuries in conjunction with the dental practitioner at the child's dental home.

-Non-nutritive sucking: Pacifier and digital sucking are considered normal developmental behaviors at this age, and it often self-corrects within 24 to 36 months.
+Non-nutritive sucking: Pacifier and digital sucking are considered normal developmental behaviors at this age, and they often self-correct within 24 to 36 months.
 Persistent non-nutritive sucking habits may need to be addressed later in life, but not at the time of the WBDV.
 Social and familial norms regarding this issue may stress young parents; therefore, dentists should offer encouragement that there is no need to worry about it at this time.49

 Infant dental examinations often occur in the parent's lap.
 The dentist and parent sit in a "knee-to-knee" position facing each other with their knees touching.
 The infant sits in the parent's lap with the legs around the parent's waist and the head laid back into the dentist's lap.
 This allows the dentist to fully visualize the child's mouth (Figure 1).
 The dentist then examines eruption sequence, enamel quality, and soft tissue.
 While significant variation occurs in the timing of eruption, the sequence of central incisor, lateral incisor, first molar, canine, and then second molar remains consistent across all children, and the examination should verify this sequence.
 The quality of the enamel, especially at the gingival margin, should be evaluated for white spots indicative of early demineralization.